oracle/terraform-provider-oci/website/docs/d/core_images.html.markdown

 ---

 # Data Source: oci_core_images
-The Images data source allows access to the list of OCI images
+The `oci_core_images` data source allows access to the list of OCI images

 Lists the available images in the specified compartment.
 If you specify a value for the `sortBy` parameter, Oracle-provided images appear first in the list, followed by custom images.